Self Care Mindset: How to Get on a Healthy Path & Stick to Positive New Habits

 - Sunshine causes skin cancer;

-- I need supplements because there's no nutrition in food anymore;
+- You need supplements because there's no nutrition in the food anymore;

-You and you alone have the power to recondition your thinking around your health and it all starts with being very selective with the information that you choose to expose yourself to.
+You and you alone have the power to recondition your thinking around your health and to be more intuitive and intelligent in your approach.

 With this in mind, the following are some tips and mental distinctions that can help you develop a self care mindset as you move forward throughout your life.